 - He was cheering so hard for the team that he lost his voice.
 Can you show him your favorite cheer?

-- She’s a bit shy.
-Let’s tickle her a bit and see if she laughs.
+- They’re a bit shy.
+Let’s tickle them a bit and see if they laugh.

 - He ate way too much peanut butter yesterday and he’s still clearing it out of his throat.